 Stay updated with Australian regulations, work hour limitations

 Being on a student visa in Australia, there are certain conditions mentioned in your visa letter.
-Check your visa grant letter or check online at VEVO about the different conditions you need to meet while being in Australia.
+Check your visa grant letter or check online at VEVO about the different conditions you need to meet while in Australia.
 As a student, there might be regulations on hours.
 Breaching your visa conditions may lead to the cancellation of your visa.

 Make an outstanding resume

 To secure the job you aim for, start preparation by building an outstanding resume.
-Since there can be a huge competition for a single role, it is a must to present yourself as a better candidate than others.
+Since there can be huge competition for a single role, it is a must to present yourself as a better candidate than others.
 Add your skills, experience and references to your resume.
 Make the resume look clean and professional.

 Get familiar with career websites